Minakshi6031/Amazon-clone/README.md

 # Amazon-clone
-that Amazon clone is  made by using HTML,CSS
+That Amazon clone is  made by using HTML,CSS